 There isn’t a right or wrong answer here.
 I have seen plenty of websites break the rules and still work.
 The point is to stay consistent so the user can easily recognize what color is associated with what action.

 There are a lot of great resources to help you pick color palettes.
 I use these all the time for inspiration and to help me find matching or complimentary colors:

-- 0 to 255 a simple tool that helps web designers find variations of any color. * Color Scheme Designer you can try out different colors and even see how they might look on a dark or light website.
+- 0 to 255 is a simple tool that helps web designers find variations of any color.

 - Adobe’s Kuler is a design resource of exploring, creating and sharing color themes.

 - COLOURlovers is a website with a big community of users who create and share color palettes, much like Kuler.

 - ColorHexa is an online resource that’s useful for finding different color variations and complimentary colors.
 I will often search for hex colors (e.g. #b1e1ed) to experiment with different shades.